-Each member is required to have a minimum of an Open Water Certification from a nationally recognized dive organization.
-Each member is also required to successfully complete the Underwater Police Science and Technology Course.
+Each member is required to have a minimum of an Open Water Certification from a nationally recognized dive organization and the Underwater Police Science and Technology Course.
+Each member is also required to successfully complete a yearly physical fitness exercise.
+Team members are also trained in advanced diving methods and are required to operate various vehicles and watercraft assigned to the team.

 The Team responds to incidents to include drowning investigations, homicides, weapon recovery, suicides, auto crashes, auto thefts, boating crash investigations, suspicious sinking of vessels and recovery of stolen property.
 The team also responds to special community needs, such as evacuation of people during flooding.